areezladhani/C4udit-Customized/README.md

 First you need to have the Go toolchain installed.
 You can find instruction [here](https://go.dev/doc/install).

 Then install `c4udit` with:

 ```
 $ go install github.com/byterocket/c4udit@latest
 ```

 To just build the binary:

 ```
 $ git clone https://github.com/byterocket/c4udit
 $ cd c4udit/
 $ go build .
 ```

 Now you should be able to run `c4udit` with:

 ```
 $ ./c4udit
 ```

+## Configuration

+Before using the script, you need to update the `baseURL` and `baseDir` variables in the script file (analyzer.go).
+This allows the analyzer to generate correct links in the report.

+1. Set `baseURL` to the base link of your GitHub repository, followed by `/blob/main/`.
+For example, if your repository is at `https://github.com/PartyDAO/party-contracts-c4`, set `baseURL` to `https://github.com/PartyDAO/party-contracts-c4/blob/main/`.

+2. Set `baseDir` to the base directory of the repository on your local machine.
+For example, if the repository is located at `/path/to/party-contracts-c4`, set `baseDir` to `party-contracts-c4`.

 ## Usage